dgolja/golja-gnupg/README.md

 #####`package_ensure`

 Valid value present/absent.
+In most cases you should never uninstall this package, because most of the modern Linux distros rely on gnupg for package verification, etc
 Default: present

 #####`package_name`